Generate Tests and Test Harnesses for a Model or Components

-In the Test Manager, the Create Test for Component wizard creates an internal test harness and test case for a model or a component in the model.
+In the Test Manager, the Create Test for Component wizard creates a test harness and test case for a model or component in the model.
+You can also use the wizard to create test harnesses and test cases for multiple components in the model.
 Components for which you can create test harnesses include subsystems, Stateflow® charts, and Model blocks.
 For a full list of components supported by test harnesses, see Test Harness and Model Relationship.
+If you select a model component that is not compatible with the wizard, that component does not appear in the wizard.

 In the wizard, you specify: